Ella Bergmann-Michel

 Ella Bergmann-Michel (20 October 1896 – 8 August 1971) was a German abstract artist, photographer and documentary filmmaker.
-An early student of constructivist art in Germany, her contributions to modern abstract art are often forgotten in American art culture.
-Bergmann-Michel’s style was very specialized and unique, especially considering the restrictive time in which she was actively working.
+An early student of constructivist art in Germany, Bergmann-Michel developed a style that was specialized and distinctive.
 Most of her work is not titled or signed, making it hard to identify and find in today's art market.

 Early life

 Bergmann-Michel began making art at an early age.
 By 1915 she experimented with a collage technique in the constructivist style.
-By using wood, metal and any other obscure material Bergmann-Michel would create very exact and scientific looking collages.
+By using wood, metal and any other obscure material, Bergmann-Michel created very exact and scientific looking collages.
 From 1917 to 1920 she studied at the Weimar Hochschule für Bildenden Kunste under the German painter Walther Klemm.
 By the 1920s Bergmann-Michel had begun to expand her technique even more.
-In a time when abstract art was considered a lesser art form, Bergmann-Michel incorporated poetry into abstract pieces; she would paste words of meaning right on top of the canvas, as well as paint words on.
-Bergmann became one of the first artists of the constructivist movement to incorporate photography into her artwork, this was a very important advancement of abstract art, one that was used often by more contemporary artists such as Andy Warhol.
+In a time when abstract art was considered a lesser art form, Bergmann-Michel incorporated poetry into abstract pieces; she would paste or paint words onto the canvas.
+Bergmann became one of the first artists of the constructivist movement to incorporate photography into her artwork.

 Artistic style

-Constructivism was an art form developed early in the twentieth century; Vladimir Tatlin first established it.
-The new form of art took on different meaning in the different European nations, but the consistency was that it referenced the social and economic problems that the artists felt represented Europe through abstract means.
+Constructivism was an art form that originated in Russia in 1915.
+The Constructivist movements it inspired in various European nations had different meaning, but all referenced through abstract means the social and economic problems that the artists felt represented Europe.
 In Bergmann-Michel’s homeland of Germany, Constructivism showed its greatest impact through the Bauhaus school, which was established for the development of the art form.
-Bergmann-Michel underpinned that she cared “not so much for the concentrated stillness of an object, but for the modern and eventful world" and sought to "record time, similar to the photographs by Xanti Schawinsky."
+Bergmann-Michel underpinned that she cared "not so much for the concentrated stillness of an object, but for the modern and eventful world" and sought to "record time, similar to the photographs by Xanti Schawinsky."